AliMekky/GymTech/README.md

 Fitness tracking full stack web app using Vue js, Node js and MySQL.

-Attached report with all inforomation about the agile process and the functionalities of the web app.
+Attached report with all information about the agile process and the functionalities of the web app.

 Credits to:
 1. Seif El-Tahtawy https://github.com/SeifTahtawy